TIP SHEET

 Know Whether You’re a Covered Employer

-The intricacies of paid leave management for remote and hybrid workers also means knowing whether you’re a covered employer.
+The intricacies of paid leave management for remote and hybrid workers also involve knowing whether you’re a covered employer.
 Some paid leave laws only apply to employers of certain sizes.
 And even that can be complicated.
-For a law in Washington, the size of the employer is determined by taking the average number of employees over the last four completed calendar quarters on Sept.
+As an example, for a law in Washington, the size of the employer is determined by taking the average number of employees over the last four completed calendar quarters on Sept.
 30 of each year.

 paid time off clock icon govdocs